Garmin’s Subscription Revenue Is Growing Fast says CEO

 Pemble gave the clearest indication yet of where Connect+ is heading.
 Earlier, he described the nutrition tracking feature as having a “very, very high” free-trial-to-paid conversion rate.
 He also referenced Connect+ expanding across segments — not just fitness but potentially marine, aviation and outdoor.
 An inReach satellite subscription is already in place for outdoor users.
 A Connect+ equivalent for aviation pilots, or a premium marine data service, would extend the subscription model well beyond the core running and cycling audience.
 It will be interesting to see what Garmin might add there beyond map-related features.

-For Garmin customers, the subscription economics question ultimately comes down to value.
+For Garmin customers, the question of subscription economics ultimately comes down to value.
 At present, Connect+ is priced at a level where the nutrition, sleep coaching, and training insights features represent good value for engaged athletes, but only if they can save by cancelling a subscription elsewhere (e.g. MyFitnessPal).
-The risk — as Garmin’s subscription ambitions grow — is that as new features emerge, the de facto place for them is behind the paywall rather than as a carrot to tempt a hardware upgrade to a model that supports the feature.
+The risk — as Garmin’s subscription ambitions grow — is that, as new features emerge, the de facto place for them is behind the paywall rather than as a carrot to tempt a hardware upgrade to a model that supports them.
 Pemble gave no indication of that direction, but it is the natural tension in any hardware-to-software transition.

 Our Take